 Mr. MacBride was appointed by Chief Justice John G. Roberts Jr. in 2015 to a blue ribbon committee to conduct a comprehensive and impartial review of the Criminal Justice Act.
 Following two and a half years of study, including nearly 100 hours of testimony from 229 witnesses at seven public hearings, the final report was delivered to Chief Justice Roberts and Congress in 2017.

-- Director, National Association of Former United States Attorneys
+- Member, National Association of Former United States Attorneys

 - Board of Advisors, National Security Institute, George Mason University’s Antonin Scalia Law School